Click on any question to view the answer.

 = Total Remaining Cost of Attendance

 Of course.
 Designed to reward and encourage our brightest and most talented applicants -- and to make Goucher a very realistic choice for your education -- these awards are based on your academic credentials, special talents, and/or extra-curricular achievements in high school.
 Merit-based awards do not take into account financial need.
-The amounts of these first-year awards are set annually; in recent years, they have ranged from $10,000 to full tuition.
+The amounts of these first-year awards are set annually.
 Merit-based scholarships are renewable through graduation or a total of eight semesters based on full-time enrollment and a minimum gpa as required by the scholarship.

 Goucher merit-based scholarships can only be applied toward tuition.
 They may not be combined to exceed the cost of tuition.

 The Admissions Office determines eligibility for merit-based scholarships such as the Dean's and Global Citizen scholarships.
-The Office of Student Financial Aid develops the student's overall package.
+The Office of Student Financial Aid will put together an entire financial aid package that will include any merit-based scholarship, as well as other potential sources of aid determined by the FAFSA application: Goucher need-based aid, federal financial aid, and state financial aid.

 To recognize, promote, and attract students with creative talent in dance, music, theatre, and visual art, Goucher offers two types of arts scholarships, awarded independent of financial need.
 To be considered for these scholarships, students are required to submit a complete Scholarship in the Arts application in the area for which they wish to be considered.
 For more detailed information on the application process for our arts scholarships, click here

 Admitted transfer applicants are considered for merit-based scholarships.
 These awards are renewable through graduation, provided eligibility requirements (including maintaining full-time status and a minimum GPA) are met.
 Transfer students are also eligible to compete for the scholarships in the Arts.

 I am an international student.
 Is there aid for me?